 Rights: European and Indian Language rights available

-Many years ago, the Lord of All Magic, fed up with the intrusion of humans into the lives of magical beings, withdrew to a continent in the middle of the Pacific Ocean that he hid, by magical means, from the sights of all humans outside.
+Series Blurb Why a ‘M’ series?
+Much of what makes for a masterful story starts with the letter M… Mysteries, Magic, Monsters!
+The M series promises to be a marvelous mix of all three.
+Book Blurb Many years ago, the Lord of All Magic, fed up with the intrusion of humans into the lives of magical beings, withdrew to a continent in the middle of the Pacific Ocean that he hid, by magical means, from the sight of all humans outside.
 As the two tales from the hidden continent show, life with magical creatures can never be dull…

 The Keeper of the Divine Garden, assisted by his barber, is sent forth to discover more about democracy.
 Their travels cover the largest democracy, India, the oldest democracy, the US, and, in between, a democracy run in the name of a God, Pakistan.
 On this voyage, the keeper has an unfortunate incident with a yoga teacher in India and gets trailed by the intelligence agencies in Pakistan.
 Moving to US, where a new president has just taken office, he discovers that all the scriptures except Ghubla’s speak of the destruction of most of mankind, and the rescue of a select few, he takes to mean that people everywhere but in Ghublistan will be destroyed and the Prophet of Ghublistan will be the new Messiah.